agarnung/asciimage/README.md

 ### TODO:

 - Improve the resolution of the image formed from the text, with `scale=1`.
-- Convert from ASCII to image by specifying the desired image size.
 - If an `int` argument is at the last of the command, EOF may corrupt the arg parsing.
 Protect this.

 ---